Multi-dimensional imaging data recovery via minimizing the partial sum of tubal nuclear norm: Introduction

 \section{Introduction}

-The tensor is an important format for multidimensional data, which play an increasingly significant role in a wide range of real-world applications, e.g., color image and video processing \cite{ VideoTV,Liu2013PAMItensor,JiTV,jiang2017novel,JiangFramelet}, hyperspectral data processing \cite{Li2012NLAHy,Zhao2013TGRS,chang2017weighted,dian2017hyperspectral}, personalized web search \cite{Sun2005web,lima2017cellular}, high-order web link analysis \cite{Kolda2005Datamining}, magnetic resonance imaging (MRI) data recovery \cite{MRITV}, seismic data reconstruction \cite{Kreimer2012HSVDtensor} and face recognition \cite{lictua2015low}.
-How to characterize and utilize the internal structural information of these multidimensional data is of crucial importance.
+The tensor, a multi-dimensional extension of the matrix, is an important data format and has been applied in lots of real-world applications, for example, the video data recovery \cite{jiang2018fastderain}, the hyperspectral data recovery and fusion \cite{zhuang2018fast,li2018fusing}, the personalized web search \cite{Sun2005web}, and seismic data reconstruction \cite{Kreimer2012HSVDtensor}.
+Among these applications, how to accurately characterize and rationally utilize the inner structure of these multi-dimensional data is of crucial importance \cite{Liu2013PAMItensor}.

-In matrix processing, low-rank models can robustly and efficiently handle two-dimensional data of various sources \cite{Lin2017A, candes2012exact, Ma2009FixedP, Toh2010APGnuclear, jin2015penalty, Sauve1999camera, Xu2011nonnegative, oh2013partial, oh2016partial}.
-Generalized from matrix format, a tensor is able to contain more essentially structural information, being a powerful tool for dealing with multi-modal and multi-relational data \cite{song2016sublinear, Wu2016Robust, Xie2016Multispectral}.
-Unfortunately, it is not easy to directly extend the low-rankness from the matrix to tensors.
-More precisely, there is not an exact (or unique) definition for tensor rank.
-The most popular rank definitions are CANDECOMP/PARAFAC (CP) rank and Tucker rank \cite{kolda2009tensor}.
+In the matrix processing, low-rank models can robustly and efficiently handle two-dimensional data of various sources, and the solutions are generally theoretically guaranteed in many applications \cite{candes2012exact,ma2017truncated}.
+However, how to extend the low-rank definition from matrices to tensors is still an open problem.
+The most two popular tensor rank definitions in the past decade are the CANDECOMP/PARAFAC (CP)-rank, which is related to the CANDECOMP/PARAFAC decomposition \cite{kiers2000towards}, and Tucker-rank (or denoted as ``$n$-rank'' in \cite{gandy2011tensor}), which is corresponding to the Tucker decomposition \cite{tucker1966some,kapteyn1986approach}.